giussepi/ECS521-Interactive-Media-Design-and-Production-Labs-Work-2022-Lab-5/README.md

 <img src="imgs/todo.gif" />

 1. Add options to change and use at least 3 different brush colour.
-2. Add an option to clear the whole canvas at once.
+2. Add an option to clear the whole canvas at once. **All shapes must be cleared from memory**.

 ## Submission Instructions:
 ### Deadline: 04/11/21 17:00